 - Chop the onion finely.

-- Cancel the saute mode and switch on the pressure cooking (manual in some models) mode.
-Secure the lid, seal the vent and set the timer to 4 minutes.
+- Switch to the pressure cooking mode on high.
+Secure the lid, seal the steam release vent, and set the timer to 5 minutes.

-- Once the timer beeps, release the pressure after 5 minutes.
-Chicken achari curry is ready.
-Garnish with chopped cilantro and serve hot with naan and onion rings.
+- Once the timer beeps, release the pressure after 5 minutes and open the pot.
+Chicken achari is ready to be served with some warm naan.

 Notes